Our recommendations for doing the Ring of Kerry

 We hear this all the time and there is no correct answer it depends what time you leave where you are staying and where you would like to end up but we do have a recommendation and the reasons behind it.

-We believe you should had a relaxed breakfast and head off around 10am you are on holidays and give yourself the whole day to enjoy the marvelous Ring of Kerry.
+We believe you should have a relaxed breakfast and head off around 10 am you are on holidays and give yourself the whole day to enjoy the marvellous Ring of Kerry.
 This will give you plenty of time out of the car and make it seem less of a drive and more an experience.

 Back in time to enjoy a sunset on a 12th Century Castle and a Huggard Craft beer or a “Lakeside Dream” cocktail at the Lake Hotel.

-Is it worth driving the whole way around of just some of it ?
+Is it worth driving the whole way around just some of it?